rust-lang/surveys/surveys/2022-annual-survey/questions.md

 ## For previous Rust users

+### Why did you stop using Rust?

+Type: select all that apply

+- Rust did not help me achieve my goals
+- Missing language features
+- Missing libraries
+- Missing tools
+- Too difficult to learn
+- Community was rude, unwelcoming, or otherwise off-putting
+- I prefer to use another language
+- I no longer have the opportunity to use Rust due to factors outside of my control
+- Other

+### Tell us more:

+Type: free text

 > **SURVEY FLOW**
 >
 > Skip to `## Your opinions about Rust` section

+TODO there are some questions before this which we could ask non-users, how do we make this work with the software?

 ## For non-Rust users

+### Why don't you use Rust?

+Type: select all that apply

+- Rust did not help me achieve my goals
+- Missing language features
+- Missing libraries
+- Missing tools
+- Too difficult to learn or learning will take too much time
+- Community was rude, unwelcoming, or otherwise off-putting
+- I prefer to use another language
+- Due to factors outside of my control
+- Haven't got around to it
+- Other

+### Tell us more:

+Type: free text

 > **SURVEY FLOW**
 >